sci-bots/constructor-git/docs/index.rst

-.. python-package-template documentation master file, created by sphinx-quickstart on Mon Aug 22 12:39:50 2016.
+.. constructor-git documentation master file, created by sphinx-quickstart on Mon Aug 22 12:39:50 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python-package-template's documentation!
+Welcome to constructor-git's documentation!
 =====================================

 .. include:: README.rst